Phillip Danault: Montreal Canadiens (2016–2021)

-Los Angeles Kings
+Los Angeles Kings (2021–2025)

 Danault with the Kings in the 2024–25 season.

 After becoming an unrestricted free agent, Danault signed a six-year, $33 million contract with the Los Angeles Kings on July 28, 2021.
-Danault finished the 2021–22 season with a career-high 27 goals, en route to helping them clinch a playoff spot for the first time since 2018.
-The Kings faced off against the Edmonton Oilers in the first round of the 2022 Stanley Cup playoffs.
-In Game 1, Danault scored the tiebreaking goal late in the third period to lead the Kings to a 4–3 win over the Oilers.
-Although he was head-butted by Oilers defenseman Darnell Nurse in Game 6, who was subsequently suspended, Danault staved off an injury and helped push the Oilers to Game 7.
-However, the Kings were shutout in Game 7 by the Oilers and failed to advance.
-Danault finished the first-round series with three goals and two assists through seven games and was recognized with numerous team, fan and local media honours.
+He finished the 2021–22 season with a career-high 27 goals, en route to helping them clinch a playoff spot for the first time since 2018.
+Facing off against the Edmonton Oilers in the first round of the 2022 Stanley Cup playoffs, Danault scored the tiebreaking goal late in the third period of the series opener to lead the Kings to a 4–3 win.
+Although subject to a head-butt by Oilers defenceman Darnell Nurse in the penultimate matchup, Danault staved off injury and helped push the Oilers to a winner-take-all game 7.
+Despite this, the Kings were shutout by the Oilers in the decisive game and failed to advance.
+For his part, Danault finished the opening series with three goals and two assists through seven games, and was recognized with numerous team, fan and local media honours.

-On March 9, 2023, Danault scored his 99th and 100th NHL goal in a win over the Colorado Avalanche.
-At the conclusion of the regular season, Danault received the Daryl Evans Youth Hockey Service Award for his role in the Kings Learn-to-Play programming.
+On March 9, 2023, Danault scored his 99th and 100th NHL goals in a 5–2 win over the Colorado Avalanche.
+At the conclusion of the regular season, Danault received the Daryl Evans Youth Hockey Service Award for his role in the Kings' Learn-to-Play programming.

 On March 3, 2024, Danault recorded his second career hat-trick in a 5–1 win against the New Jersey Devils.

+The 2025–26 season brought offensive struggles for Danault, who failed to score a goal in his first 30 games with the Kings, and only managed five assists in the same span.
+By early December 2025, reports circulated that he had requested a trade, and that this might occur prior to the league's trade freeze over the Christmas holidays.

+Return to Montreal (2025–present)

+On December 19, 2025, the Kings dealt Danault to the Canadiens in exchange for a 2026 second-round pick.
+Early into his second tenure with the team, he recorded a multi-assist effort in a victory over the Dallas Stars on January 4, including the 400th point of his NHL career.
+Danault finally scored his first goal of the season on January 20, helping the Canadiens to their first win against the Minnesota Wild since 2019.
+He finished the regular season with six goals and six assists in 45 games with the Canadiens, used primarily as a bottom six defensive forward.
+He continued in this role as the Canadiens progressed in the 2026 Stanley Cup playoffs, and scored his first goal of the postseason on May 18 in a series-clinching 3–2 win in Game 7 of the second round against the Buffalo Sabres.